STALKERS Book Launch

 Previously as a customer service agent, I had been offered the opportunity to apply for a job in the IT Support department – however, this would involve having to sell up and move to London.
 After doing some quick sums, I realized that although my wages would increase, the cost of living would also increase to the point where I would just be working to pay my bills and have nothing left over.
 The negatives outweighed the positives and I decided to withdraw my application.

-I didn’t foresee that in the not too distant future I could have the best of all worlds, I could work independently as a Self Employed IT support worker, helping my local community with a much more fulfilling variety of work, including working on my publishing business.
-Now to me, if all goes well, this would be my dream job – AND – I don’t need to move.
+I didn’t foresee that in the not too distant future I could have the best of all worlds, I could find a new day job, run my Mindful Relaxation Wellbeing classes, helping my local community with a much more fulfilling variety of work, including working on my publishing business.
+Now to me, if all goes well, this would be my dream state of being – AND – I don’t need to move.
 Better to work for yourself rather than some CEO lazing in his London penthouse suite, getting paid millions to spend his day organizing meetings about having meetings.

-I find that IT is one of the most challenging areas to work in – it requires having the ability to somehow translate computer technology into simple English so that things work.
-It requires spending much time researching in order to understand – time being the one thing my clients don’t have much to spend on dealing with computer headaches.
-IT problems causes stress and anxiety and can result in a client’s business grinding to a halt if the technology solution is not there.
+I find that IT is one of the most challenging areas to study and work with – it requires having the ability to somehow translate computer technology into simple English so that things work.
+It requires spending much time researching in order to understand.
+IT problems causes stress and anxiety and can result in a person’s life grinding to a halt if the technology solution is not there.

 NEW BOOK!!